malexanderlim/notion-second-brain/RAG_SYSTEM_OVERVIEW.md

 ## 2. Indexing Process (`build_index.py`)

-1.  **Load Data:** Reads journal entries from JSON files previously exported by `cli.py --export-month YYYY-MM`.
+1.  **Load Data:** Reads journal entries from JSON files previously exported by `cli.py --export-month YYYY-MM` (or `cli.py --export`).
+These JSON files are read from Google Cloud Storage (GCS) from the configured `GCS_EXPORT_PREFIX`.
 Can process multiple monthly files incrementally.
 2.  **Content Preparation:** For each entry, relevant text content is extracted and combined.
 3.  **Embedding Generation:** The combined text content of each entry is sent to the OpenAI API (using a model specified in `MODEL_CONFIG`, e.g., `text-embedding-ada-002`) to generate a vector embedding.
 Batch embedding requests are used for efficiency.
-4.  **FAISS Index Creation:**
-    -   A FAISS index (typically `IndexFlatL2`) is created.
-    -   Embeddings from all entries are added to this index.
+4.  **Pinecone Vector Upsert:**
+    -   For each entry with valid content and an embedding, a vector is prepared for Pinecone.
+    -   The `page_id` of the entry is used as the unique ID for the vector in Pinecone.
+    -   Key metadata (e.g., `title`, `entry_date`, `tags`) is included with the vector for filtering capabilities within Pinecone.
+    -   Vectors are upserted to the configured Pinecone index in batches for efficiency.
-    -   The index is saved to `index.faiss`.
+    -   No local `.faiss` index file is created or saved.
 5.  **Index-to-Entry Mapping (`index_mapping.json`):**
     -   A list of dictionaries is created.
-Each dictionary corresponds to an entry in the FAISS index (by its numerical index/order).
-    -   Each dictionary stores: `page_id`, `title`, `entry_date` (as "YYYY-MM-DD" string), original `content`, extracted metadata fields (e.g., `Family`, `Friends`, `Tags` as lists of strings), and the `faiss_index` itself.
+Each dictionary contains the full data (including `page_id`, `title`, `entry_date`, original `content`, and all extracted metadata) for every entry that was processed and whose vector was upserted (or intended for upsert) to Pinecone.
+    -   This mapping is crucial for the backend to retrieve the full context of entries whose `page_id`s are returned by a Pinecone search.
-    -   This mapping is saved to `index_mapping.json`.
+    -   This mapping is saved as `index_mapping.json` to GCS under `GCS_INDEX_ARTIFACTS_PREFIX`.
 6.  **Metadata Cache (`metadata_cache.json`):**
-    -   Iterates through all entries in `index_mapping.json`.
+    -   Iterates through all entries in the (final) `index_mapping.json` data.
     -   Extracts unique string values for key filterable list/multi-select fields (e.g., `Family`, `Friends`, `Tags`).
-    -   Stores these efficiently (e.g., dictionary of sets, then saved as lists in JSON) in `metadata_cache.json`.
+    -   Stores these efficiently (e.g., dictionary of sets, then saved as lists in JSON) in `metadata_cache.json` on GCS (under `GCS_INDEX_ARTIFACTS_PREFIX`).
 This helps the query analysis LLM map query terms to known metadata values.
-7.  **Schema (`schema.json`):** While not directly created by `build_index.py`, this file (expected to be present) defines the structure of the Notion DB properties and is used by the query analysis step.
-It should be generated or maintained based on the actual Notion DB schema.
+7.  **Schema (`schema.json`):** This file, typically generated by `cli.py --schema` and uploaded to GCS (under `GCS_INDEX_ARTIFACTS_PREFIX`), defines the structure of the Notion DB properties. `build_index.py` may also re-upload a local copy if present, ensuring it's available on GCS for the backend.
 8.  **Last Processed Entry Timestamp (`last_entry_update_timestamp.txt`):**
-    -   During the processing of entries (both initial and incremental), `build_index.py` tracks the `last_edited_time` of each entry.
+    -   During the processing of entries, `build_index.py` tracks the `last_edited_time` of each entry.
-    -   After successfully processing all input files and saving the index and mapping, it writes the most recent `last_edited_time` encountered to `last_entry_update_timestamp.txt` as an ISO format string.
+    -   After successfully processing all input files and saving other artifacts, it writes the most recent `last_edited_time` encountered to `last_entry_update_timestamp.txt` as an ISO format string to GCS (under `GCS_INDEX_ARTIFACTS_PREFIX`).
-    -   If an existing timestamp file is present and not a forced rebuild, the script ensures this file always reflects the latest entry processed across all runs.
+    -   If an existing timestamp file is present on GCS and not a forced rebuild, the script ensures this file always reflects the latest entry processed across all runs.
-9.  **Incremental Updates:** The script supports loading an existing index and mapping to add new entries, allowing for checkpointing and incremental builds.
+9.  **Incremental Updates:** The script supports loading an existing mapping from GCS (if not `force_rebuild`) to identify already processed `page_id`s.
+This allows it to primarily process and embed only new or updated entries before upserting to Pinecone and updating the artifacts on GCS.

 ## 3. Backend API Query Flow